Take this short quiz to assess your mental and spiritual readiness for a psychedelic retreat.

 I sat on my knees, wanting to pull my hair out.
 Crying and crying.
 I started to feel sick.
 Waves of nausea.
 Sticky, heavy, energy started flowing out of me, from my stomach to my throat and I began to gag.
 It felt like throwing up without actually throwing up.
 Energetic puke.
 Balls of negative energy just came out of me non-stop for what felt like hours.

-I layed back down as the effects effects of ayahuasca started to soften.
+I laid back down as the effects effects of Ayahuasca started to soften.
 I was covered in tears.
 And then, she took me.
 And I began to (maybe) understand why my ego fought for so long.
 It was trying to protect me from what I was about to experience.
 I also realized how stuck in my own head I have been, this need to analyze and control reality was very apparent.

 It felt as if I went hyper speed through my mother's and father’s lives, from childhood to adulthood, experiencing their fears, their suffering, their triumphs, their learnings.
 I instantly had immense compassion for them.
 The journey continued moving into my father’s family.